 You can pre-order a copy by clicking on this link.

-Here is a short extract from the book:
+Here is an extract from the Guardian Books publicity for the book: